nicopujia/website/content/game-finder.md

 category: Apps
 lang: en
 status: published
+summary: Mobile app designed to help gamers discover new games to play.
+You can search for games by similarity or use a variety of filters.
 thumbnail: images/projects/game-finder/icon.webp
 google_play: https://play.google.com/store/apps/details?id=com.nicopujia.gamefinder
 ---

 Mobile app designed to help gamers discover new games to play.
 You can search for games by similarity or use a variety of filters.
-Additionally, you can add your favorite games to a personalized favorites list.

-The app supports multiple languages and themes.
-All data is sourced from the [IGDB API](https://www.igdb.com/).

 ## Screenshots